-➤ Pride of Place Initiatives-Meath County Council will continue to encourage groups and individuals to become involved in enhancing and maintaining their area by becoming involved in the Pride of Place Initiatives.
+➤ Pride of Place Initiatives - Meath County Council will continue to encourage groups and individuals to become involved in enhancing and maintaining their area by becoming involved in the Pride of Place Initiatives.
 The diverse range of competitions includes schools, urban areas, rural areas, housing estates, public buildings etc. There are highly contested Municipal District competitions across the 6 Regions in the County.
-Groups are also nominated annually to take part in the National and International events - Entente Florale, All Island Pride of Place.
+Groups are also nominated annually to take part in the All Island Pride of Place.